 Airstrip for Pollinators and Hexa-Seats

-In 2018, the name of the work was converted in 2018 to Airstrip for Pollinators, as we noticed that all kinds of flying and pollinating insects, not just bees, were attracted to its offerings.
+In 2018, the name of the work was converted to Airstrip for Pollinators, as we noticed that all kinds of flying and pollinating insects, not just bees, were attracted to its offerings.

 Airstrip for Pollinators and Hexa-Seats is an outdoor installation with sitting hives for people and a flower bed for pollinating insects.
 Concept: Christina Stadlbauer and Ulla Taipale.
 Exhibited in different variants since 2014, and since 2016 at Tarja Halonen park in Helsinki.
 The airstrip was designed by Ulla Taipale.

 The Airstrip for Pollinators 2019 was supported by Weekend Bee.